wishwaysha/RSIC-V/README.md

 | MUL 2:2,3:3 | LOAD A,2:2 <br /> LOAD B,3:3 <br /> PROD A,B <br /> STORE 2:2,A |
 --------
 The whole system can be understood as three parts
-- *Application Software* - The C code written for the app. ( ex - The c code for a stopwatch app)
+- *Application Software* - The C code written for the app. ( ex - The C code for a stopwatch app)
 - *System Software* - The code which interprets the Application software to produce machine-level instructions as the final output
 - *Hardware* - The Processor (actual circuit)